-Fluorescent Light Tube Recycling
+Fluorescent Light Tube Recycling and Disposal

 Whether you are recycling small amounts or replacing your whole lighting system, we can help.
 As an Authorised Treatment Facility and waste carrier, we provide a compliant service.
 Our staff and fleet of vehicles manage our lamp disposal collections.
 This allows us to give short lead times and cost-effective collections.